 Crosstalk Analysis in Aerospace Environments

-Due to the COVID-19 crisis the PhD defence of Jesper Lansink Rotgerink will take place (partly) online.
+The PhD defence of Jesper Lansink Rotgerink will take place (partly) online.

 The PhD defence can be followed by a live stream.

 Jesper Lansink Rotgerink is a PhD student in the research group Power Electronics (PE).
 Supervisor is prof.dr.ir.
 F.B.J.
 Leferink from the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS).

 Aviation industry is highly focused on the development of emission-free aircraft.
 One of the pillars towards achieving this is the More Electric Aircraft (MEA) concept, which should ideally include full electric propulsion in the upcoming decades.
 Innovations have been driven towards replacement of conventional systems by electrical alternatives, resulting in hundreds of kilometres of on-board wiring and as a consequence an increased risk of malfunction due to undesired electromagnetic coupling - crosstalk.
 More than ever, this calls for optimisations in the weight of an Electrical Wiring Interconnection System (EWIS), while keeping compliance with safety and Electromagnetic Compatibility (EMC) regulations.